learn-co-students/scraping-flatiron-code-along-v-000/README.md

 #### Scraping Course Schedule

 Go back to the [site][] and open up the element inspector again.
-Use the magnifying glass symbol to hover over the schedule of the first course offering.
+Click the selector tool and hover over the schedule of the first course offering.
 You should see a tag appear when you hover over the schedule (the line that reads "Part-Time" or "Full-Time") that reads `em.date ...`

 It looks like the schedule element has a class of "date".
 Let's use that CSS selector to grab the date of the first course.